coriocactus/claudia.vim/README.md

 > #### BANE
 > _(Plug 'cordcivilian/claudia.vim', praise be junegunn)_<br> Thank you good
 > bot. (wringing its proverbial neck by deleting web chat) Now...
 The plugin is
 > installed.
 The plugin is configured.
-The value of the API key is a mystery.
+The content of the API key is a mystery,
-> One of you holds the secret.
-We come not as conquerors, but as liberators, to
+> for one of you holds the secret.
+We come here not as conquerors, but as
-> return control of this editor (and the motional joy of copying-and-pasting
+> liberators, to return control of this editor (and the motional joy of
-> someone else's solution) to the people.
-At the first sign of interference
+> copying-and-pasting someone else's solution) to the people.
+And at the first
-> from AI agents, or of people attempting to install Cursor or Windsurf, this
+> signs of interference from AI agents, or of those people attempting to
-> plugin, this AI wrapper, will unleash claudia.
-Martial law is in effect.
+> install Cursor or Windsurf, this plugin, this AI wrapper, will unleash
+> claudia.
+For now, martial law is in effect.
+Return to your computers, hold
-> Return to your computers.
-Hold your keyboards close.
-And top-up your
+> your keyboards close, and top-up your Anthropic account.
+Tomorrow you claim
-> Anthropic account.
-Tomorrow you claim what is rightfully yours.
+> what is rightfully yours.
 > <br><br>[Fragment discovered in /var/log/vimrc.ancient, circa 2025 AD.](https://www.youtube.com/watch?v=XMjB2jjfw8w&t=157s)

 ## Credit